-- Extra support from a teaching assistant or the pastoral team - Individual interventions to develop literacy or numeracy skills - Use of our sensory rooms - Support from one of our therapy team.
-(Play therapy, speech and language therapy, occupational therapy) - Additional assessment and support from our Educational Psychologist - Additional and more complex work being provided - Extended project work or homework - The opportunity to explore concepts out of the classroom
+- Extra support from a teaching assistant or the pastoral team - Individual interventions to develop literacy or numeracy skills - Use of our sensory room - Support from one of our clinical services team - Additional assessment and support from clinical services team - Additional and more complex work being provided - Extended project work or homework - The opportunity to explore concepts out of the classroom

-All pupils have an annual review of their Educational, Health and Care Plan (EHCP).
+All pupils have an annual review of statement of special educational needs (SEN) or the new Educational, Health and Care Plan (EHCP).
 Family and representatives from the placing local authority are always invited to these review meetings.

-The school is able to access support from the wider Witherslack Group to meet a range of additional needs.
-This includes the additional needs detailed in the EHCP and other issues such as English as an additional language.
+The school can access support from the wider Witherslack Group to meet a range of additional needs.
+This includes the additional needs detailed in the statement of SEN or EHCP and other issues such as English as an additional language.